-In Ethiopia forests have been once the main and considerable resources.
-However forest degradation rate has been a serious challenge to the country.
+In Ethiopia, forests have been once the main and considerable resources.
+However, forest degradation rate has been a serious challenge to the country.
 The major causes for the forest degradation are multifaceted and attribute a mixture of different factors.
 The problem of forest degradation is exacerbated when it is associated with rapid population growth, which implies further clearing of vegetation and cultivation of marginal areas to feed the increasing population.
-The long term repercussion of such activities is, therefore, indisputable..
+The long-term repercussion of such activities is, therefore, indisputable.
 Surprisingly, the rate of forest degradation in the country, particularly in the Amhara region, is still alarmingly high.
-The researcher conceptualizes agroforestry as a dynamic, ecologically based, natural resource management system that, through the integration of trees on farms and in the agricultural landscape, and seeks to diversify and sustain production for increased social, economic and environmental benefits for land users at all levels.
+The researcher conceptualizes agroforestry as a dynamic, ecologically based, natural resource management system that, through the integration of trees on farms and in the agricultural landscape, and seeks to diversify and sustain production for increased social, economic and environmental benefits for land users at all levels [1].

 There are different means or approaches that can be employed at different levels to restore degraded forest or at least to minimize the problems.
-The major one includes enrichment planting, developing large scale plantation and use of agro forestry (Karl, 1994).
+The major one includes enrichment planting, developing large scale plantation and use of agroforestry.
+Different studies indicated that agroforestry is one of the appropriate strategies and directional to successful restoration and land rehabilitation program in areas where land resource is limited, like the case in the Amhara region [2].

-Corresponding author.
-Amanuel Ayanaw Abunie, E-mail: amanuelayanaw@gmail.com.
+\Corresponding author.
+Dr. Rebecca Merritt Bichel, E-mail: rbichel@gmail.com